rotundasoftware/cartero/README.md

 ### Package specific (local) transforms

-The safest and most portable way to apply transforms to a package (like Sass -> css or CoffeeScript -> js) is using the `transforms` key in a package's package.json.
+The safest and most portable way to apply transforms to a package (like Sass -> css or CoffeeScript -> js) is using the `transforms` key in a package's `package.json` file.
 The key should be an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms).
 For example,

 ```
 {